Find out how you can use manure, guano and digestive tract content, including how to store and move them.

 You send any of these products to a compost or biogas facility.

 Processing manure, guano and digestive tract content into fertiliser

 You can sell manure, guano or digestive tract content as fertiliser in the EU if you meet certain processing requirements.
 Find out how to process manure for sale as fertiliser in the EU.

 If you don’t meet EU processing standards you can still sell your product as fertiliser if you partially process it using heat or pressure.

 Partially processed manure or guano can be sold as a fertiliser in the UK, generally as a prill (dried pellets).
-Contact your nearest Animal and Plant Health Agency (APHA) field office to apply for approval to make fertiliser from partially processed manure or guano.
+Contact Animal and Plant Health Agency (APHA) to apply for approval to make fertiliser from partially processed manure or guano.

 Digestive tract content can be processed into a prill and sold as a fertiliser made from processed ABPs.
 Read the guide to fertilisers made from processed ABPs to find out restrictions that apply to prills made from digestive tract content.

 Get approval to store fertiliser